Elvira-del/rsschool-cv-stage0/cv.md

 ```

 ## Work experience:
-At the moment I haven't commercial development experience.
+At the moment I have no commercial development experience.
 But I have a final educational project completed at the end of the course "Web layout basics" on Skillbox.
 The educational project was created using HTML5, CSS3 and JS.
 * [Link to source code on github](https://github.com/Elvira-del/blanchard-gallery)
 * [Link to project hosting](http://blanchard-gallery.tw-team.com/)

 ## Education:
 Manager of State and Municipal Administration.

-At the moment I am taking courses in the profession of Front-end developer on Skillbox.
+At the moment I am taking Front-end developer courses on Skillbox.

 ## Languages:
 * Russian - Native;